-To look into this problem further, Fig. 12 plots reflectivity for the 'dry' experiments CNTLd and 1RDd0.5 in 15 minute intervals, starting at 2115 UTC (approximate CI time of truth).
-Experiment 1RDd0.5 recaptures the specific CI location and timing of the truth pretty closely, within 10 km and less than 10 minutes late.
+within 10 km and less than 10 min late.
 Only minor differences in CI timing and location can be seen between experiments 1RDd0.5 and CNTLd, both close to the truth.
 However, the evolutions of the storms are quite different.
-In 1RDd0.5, the storm does not grow as large as in CNTLd or the truth owing to less moisture available near the surface outside the radar range.
+In 1RDd0.5, the storm does not grow as large as in CNTLd or the truth, owing to less moisture available near the surface outside the radar range.
 As such, it develops more slowly and takes a northern path.
 Additionally, in experiment 1RDd0.5, there are two additional spurious points of initiation to the west and southwest of the supercell.
 This spurious activity appears to be related to the discontinuity found in the analysis at the edge of radar data coverage.
 These results suggest that complete data coverage is much preferred and when complete coverage is unavailable, efforts should be made to reduce the effects of data edges in creating artificial moisture gradients that can cause forecast deterioration.
 Furthermore, a complete coverage has an equally important benefit of allowing for the correction of moisture error in the entire domain.